askasys-code/mpv4all/README.md

 - Windows OS (I haven't tested the Linux version of mpv, my config could not work as intended.)

 ## System Requirements
-- At least a quad core CPU and a discrete (GTX 750, RX 550 for example.
+- At least a quad core CPU and a discrete GPU (GTX 750, RX 550 for example.
 I tried a GT 440, and it's not powerful enough for upscaling.)

 # Keyboard Bindings: